Wheelhub-Opensource/yaml-include/README.md

 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/) [![Greenkeeper badge](https://badges.greenkeeper.io/claylo/yaml-include.svg)](https://greenkeeper.io/)

+Fork created by Wheelhub, including a new option called `ignoreFilenames`

 This package provides support custom tags in a [YAML](http://yaml.org/) document that facilitate inclusion of external `.yaml` files, or directories of `.yaml` files.
 This functionality is of course frowned upon by the YAML core team, but I find YAML too damn useful as a configuration format to _not_ support inclusions.
 If you feel the same way, these tags will be helpful to you.